armhold/ocarina/README.md

-# OCaRina - Optical Character Recognition for Ruby
+# Ocarina - Optical Character Recognition (OCR) for Ruby

 ### A Ruby project that uses machine learning to perform Optical Character Recognition.

-## Motivation

 I created this project in order to more fully learn Ruby.
 As such, it's mostly a kind of toy program for didactic purposes.
-It's not really intended to be a production-level ocarina package.
+It works, but it's not really intended to be a production-level OCR package.

+## Status

+Ocarina successfully trains and recognizes a small set (15-20) of characters.
+Once trained, the network accurately recognizes its training set (100%) and fairly accurately (98%?) recognizes characters with added noise.

+I'm still working on how best to organize the neural network (# of hidden nodes, # of outputs, edge weights) to increase the set size to support the full ASCII (and beyond) alphabet.

+## Motivation

-I first encountered ocarina technology back in 1991 or so, on an Apple Macintosh.
+I first encountered OCR technology back in 1991 or so, on an Apple Macintosh.
 It seemed like magic, even though it was a pretty poor implementation by today's standards.
 Recently I came across the [Sudoku Grab](http://itunes.apple.com/app/sudoku-grab/id305614901?mt=8) app.
-It does ocarina very successfully, albeit on very constrained input images.
+It does OCR very successfully, albeit on very constrained input images.

-This inspired me to try to create my own (simplistic) ocarina implementation, and that seemed like a great way to learn Ruby.
+This inspired me to try to create my own (simplistic) OCR implementation, and that seemed like a great way to learn Ruby.